domxjs/domx/packages/StateController/README.md

 but has a few methods that may be useful for logging/debugging purposes.

-The most important being the **`addRootStateChangeEventListener`** which provides updates to every change made to the RootState
+The most important being the **`addRootStateChangeEventListener`** which provides updates to every change made to the RootState:
 ```js
 import { RootState, RootStateChangeEvent } from "@domx/statecontroller"